A powerful and stylish laptop, which outclasses rivals in key areas. The second screen functionality needs more support though.

 The last two modes see the ScreenPad reverting to a bog standard trackpad (i.e. the panel goes blank), while the final mode sees the touchpad disabled entirely, if, for whatever reason, you don’t want to use it.

-As a touchpad, it’s very precise and smooth-going as you’d like.
-In a few instances, we found that the two-fingered scroll would sometimes lock if we were speeding through long-read articles too quickly on Chrome – an issue temporarily avoided by clicking on another tab and then going back to the one you were reading.
+As a touchpad, it’s very precise and as smooth-going as you’d like.
+In a few instances, I found that the two-fingered scroll would sometimes lock if I was speeding through long-read articles too quickly on Chrome – an issue temporarily avoided by clicking on another tab and then going back to the one you were reading, an effective, if not exactly elegant workaround.
 This is most likely a software issue, so hopefully this will be nixed by a future update.
-Given all of the proprietary tech running under the hood here, it’s a small gripe we can live with.
+Given all of the proprietary tech running under the hood here, it’s a small gripe I can live with.

 The biggest drawback of the ScreenPad becomes obvious after a few minutes of playing with it.
 If you’re using it to edit documents, watch content, play media, or do anything, it ceases to function as a normal touchpad.